patricklafrance/wmfnext-shell/README.md

 A navigation item object accepts the same properties as a React Router [Link](https://reactrouter.com/en/main/components/link) component with the addition of the `content`, `priority`, `children` and `additionalProps` properties.

-There's a couple things worth mentionning in the previous code sample:
+There are a couple things worth mentionning in the previous code sample:

-1. The navigation item labelled  _"Static1/Page 1"_ content is rich text.
+1. The navigation item labelled  _"Static1/Page 1"_ has rich content value.
 The `content` property accepts a `string` value or a `React element` value.

-2. The navigation item labelled  _"Static1/Page 1"_ have a `style` and `target` properties.
-Those props are valid because they are supported by the React Router [Link](https://reactrouter.com/en/main/components/link) component.
+2. The navigation item labelled  _"Static1/Page 1"_ has a `style` and `target` properties.
+Those properties are valid because they are supported by the React Router [Link](https://reactrouter.com/en/main/components/link) component.

-3. The navigation item labelled _"Static1/Page 3"_ have a `priority` property.
-The `priority` property allow a navigation item to render higher in the navigation items hierarchy.
-The higher the `priority`, the highest the navigation item will be rendered.
+3. The navigation item labelled _"Static1/Page 3"_ has a `priority` property.
+The `priority` property allows a navigation item to render higher in the navigation items hierarchy.
+The higher the `priority`, the higher the navigation item will be rendered.

-4. The navigation item labelled _"Static1/Page 3"_ also have an an `additionalProps` property.
-It's an untyped bucket to provide contextual value to the render function of the application.
+4. The navigation item labelled _"Static1/Page 3"_ also has an an `additionalProps` property.
+It's an untyped bucket property to provide contextual value to the render function of the application.

-5. The navigation item labelled _"Static1/Page 2"_ have a `children` property with nested navigation items.
+5. The navigation item labelled _"Static1/Page 2"_ has a `children` property with nested navigation items.
 The navigation registry is a tree structure with an infinite numbers of levels.

-👉 Now, update the host application `RootLayout` component to render the module navigation items with the `useNavigationItems()` hook.
+👉 Now, update the host application's `RootLayout` component to render the module navigation items with the `useNavigationItems()` hook:

 ```tsx
 // host - RootLayout.tsx